 Certain recent litigation and regulatory enforcement has challenged, or is currently challenging, the characterization of bank partners as the "true lender" in connection with programs involving origination and/or servicing relationships between a bank partner and non-bank lending platform or program manager.
-As noted above, the Colorado Administrator has entered into a settlement agreement with certain banks and nonbanks that addresses this true lender issue.
+As noted above, the Colorado Administrator has entered into a settlement agreement with certain banks and non-banks that addresses this true lender issue.
 Specifically, the settlement agreement sets forth a safe harbor indicating that a bank is the true lender if certain specific terms and conditions are met.
 However, other states could also bring lawsuits based on these types of relationships.
-For example, on June 5, 2020, the Washington, DC Attorney General filed a lawsuit against online lender Elevate for allegedly deceptively marketing high-cost loans with interest rates above the Washington, DC usury cap.
+For example, on June 5, 2020, the Washington, DC Attorney General filed a lawsuit against online lender Elevate for allegedly deceptively marketing high-cost loans with interest rates above the

+Washington, DC usury cap.
 The usury claim is based on an allegation that Elevate, which was not licensed in Washington, DC, and not its partner bank, originated these loans, and were therefore in violation of the state's usury laws.
-Additionally, on April 5, 2021, the Washington DC Attorney General filed a gainst another online lender Opportunity Financial, LLC, alleging that it rather than a bank originated these loans and the loans were therefore in violation of Washington, DC usury laws.
-Similarly, in June 2021, a putative class action lawsuit was filed against the online lender Marlette Funding LLC in the Court of Common Pleas of Allegheny County, Pennsylvania, alleging that the company, doing business as Best Egg, was the true lender of usurious loans, with a rate of interest far in excess of the 6% rate permitted to be charged in Pennsylvania by unlicensed non-banks, originated through a partnership with Cross River Bank (Case No. GD-21-007229).
+Additionally, on April 5, 2021, the Washington DC Attorney General filed a similar complaint against online lender Opportunity Financial, LLC, alleging that it rather than a bank originated these loans and the loans were therefore in violation of Washington, DC usury laws.
+The Maryland Office of the Commissioner of Financial Regulation also recently alleged in the context of a civil suit that a state chartered bank and its fintech partners engaged in a bank partnership program that violated various state licensing and credit statutes.
+In June 2021, a putative class action lawsuit was filed against the online lender Marlette Funding LLC in the Court of Common Pleas of Allegheny County, Pennsylvania, alleging that the company, doing business as Best Egg, was the true lender of usurious loans, with a rate of interest far in excess of the 6% rate permitted to be charged in Pennsylvania by unlicensed non-banks, originated through a partnership with Cross River Bank (Case No. GD-21-007229).
 There is an ongoing risk that government agencies and private plaintiffs will seek to challenge these types of relationships.